borneo-iot/docs.borneoiot.com/faq.md

 ## Hardware and Firmware

+### Where the hell are your open-source BoM, Gerbers, and schematics?

+The project's PCB design uses [Horizon EDA](https://horizon-eda.org).

+After installation, you can open the `.hprj` file and export the BoM and Gerber files yourself.

+---

 ### Where can I change the I/O's so the code works with my particular board?

 First, make a copy of the directory `fw/lyfi/boards/bst/blc06mk1`, let's say `fw/lyfi/boards/me/myboard`.